rackerlabs/technical-blog/content/blog/2020/2020-12-22-when-to-use-elastic-beanstalk-custom-ami-versus-standard-ami/index.md

 authorIsRacker: true
 categories:
     - AWS
-metaTitle: "When to use elastic Beanstalk Custom AMI versus standard AMI"
+metaTitle: "When to use an Elastic Beanstalk custom AMI versus a standard AMI"
 metaDescription: "Understanding the difference between a standard AMI and a custom AMI is important so you can choose the best possible service for your particular needs."
-ogTitle: "When to use elastic beanstalk custom ami versus standard ami"
+ogTitle: "When to use an Elastic beanstalk custom AMI versus a standard AMI"
 ogDescription: "Understanding the difference between a standard AMI and a custom AMI is important so you can choose the best possible service for your particular needs."
 slug: "when-to-use-elastic-beanstalk-custom-ami-versus-standard-ami"
 canonical: https://onica.com/blog/devops/elastic-beanstalk-custom-ami-vs-standard-ami/